 - Happy Gilmore: What did those golf clubs ever do to him?
 Was he just testing their durability?
 And then just placed 'em in the woods because that's what they were made of!

 - At the beginning of The X-Files: Fight the Future, Mulder can't get his drink out of a vending machine.
-At first he whacks it as if he might fix it, but then he just shakes it angrily, Percussive Therapy style, mad that he lost his money.
-Moments later, he actually finds explosives inside that unplugged machine.
+At first he whacks it as if he might fix it, but then he just shakes it angrily, Percussive Therapy-style, mad that he lost his money.
+Moments later, he actually finds explosives inside the unplugged machine.

-- Life, the Universe and Everything: The Hitchhiker's Guide to the Galaxy has this to say on the Silastic Armourfiends of Striterax:
+- Life, the Universe and Everything: The Hitchhiker's Guide to the Galaxy has this to say on the Silastic Armorfiends of Striterax:

-- The sent two dogs after him, they appeared 30 seconds later...through the windows... with their necks broken.
+- They sent two dogs after him.
+The dogs reappeared 30 seconds later...through the windows... with their necks broken.